My question for this edition:

-Earlier in the week, I pulled into the gas station .
+Earlier in the week, I pulled into the gas station.
 I have become very adept at not looking at the price because, after all, what’s the difference?
 Whatever it is, I have to pay it.
-But I couldn’t avoid seeing the numbers: $4.03.
+But I couldn’t avoid seeing the number: $4.03 per gallon.

 Yes, I paid more than $4.00 per gallon.

 I drive a Camry that consistently gets an average of more than 30 miles per gallon (combined city and highway driving).
 Last week I test-drove a Toyota Prius hybrid.
 Although it was a cute little car, I really did not enjoy driving it.
 Moreover, the estimated mileage is 48 mpg city, 55 highway, but, as the salesman acknowledged, “actual mileage” not only varies, but is generally less than the official estimates.